meili-epfl/Meili/summaries/sprint5.md

 I didn't manage to totally finish what I has planned to do, as I still need to implement the color picker for the drawing feature, and to test the activity.
 But I have caught up on branches which I hadn't managed to merge, so now I will be able to focus more on my work.

+Finally, next week, I plan to work, among other tasks, on using, in addition to the Overpass API, the Google Places API to get more detailed information about the POIs.

 ## Yingxuan